BaffledWhiskey/BaffledWhiskey.github.io/_AnyoneCanCode/anyoneCanCodeDataTypesAndDataStructures.md

 <br>
 <h3>Data Types</h3>

-In Python we can check the data type of a varibale using the <code>type()</code> function, this means that if you put anything inside the brackets of <code>type()</code> Python will tell you what type it is.
+In Python we can check the data type of a variable using the <code>type()</code> function, this means that if you put anything inside the brackets of <code>type()</code> Python will tell you what type it is.
 Try this out in <a href="https://www.pythonanywhere.com/try-ipython/" target="_blank">IPython</a> with the examples below.
 Note: this is not a complete list, there are more data types than I will show you however they are beyond the scope of this guide.

 <br>
 <h4>Integer</h4>

 An integer (int) is simply a whole number, any whole number.
 So for example <span style="color: red;">1</span> or <span style="color: red;">2</span> would be an integer whereas <span style="color: red;">1.2</span> would not be.
-In Python you can make an integer of any length, this means that the number <span style="color: red;">1020228486040293759727191037576</span> would be accepted by Python as an integer and no errors will come your way, this is not necessarily the case for all languages but for us right now that doesn't matter.
+In Python you can make an integer of any length, this means that the number <span style="color: red;">1020228486040293759791037576</span> would be accepted by Python as an integer and no errors will come your way, this is not necessarily the case for all languages but for us right now that doesn't matter.

 <br>
 <h4>Float</h4>